gaak99/oxly/README.md

 #Intro
-oxit uses the Dropbox API to view/merge diffs of any two Dropbox file revisions with a git style cli.
+oxit uses the Dropbox API to view/merge diffs of any two Dropbox file revisions with a git-like cli/flow.

 So you can edit/save the same file simultaneously on multiple clients (e.g. Emacs/laptop, Orgzly/Android) and then later run oxit (on laptop) to view the diffs, merge last two (usually) revisions (and resolve-conflicts if necessary), and push merged file to Dropbox.